CMUS 151 Commercial Applied Music I

 Final Performance Assignment

-Quiz: Lesson Scheduling Availability and Applied Background
+Quiz: Lesson Scheduling Availability and Biblical Worldview

 In this quiz, the student will communicate his/her schedule availability to the instructor.
 The student must communicate all available times when a lesson could occur, being clear about the time zone in which he/she lives.
 The student must also indicate his/her top 3 preferred times.
 The student will answer questions about applied lesson goals and experience.
 A video of the student playing/singing or example of recent composition is also required, depending on applied area of study.
+Also, this quiz will allow the student to share the implications of a Bible verse in relation to practicing musical skills.
+This quiz contains 7 short answer questions, 1 essay question, 1 true/false question, and 1 file upload question.
+This quiz is open-book/open-notes, has no time limit, and allows 1 attempt.